kazeraniman/GalaxyGravity/ATTRIBUTION.md

 ## Art
 The character model and animations are all taken from [Mixamo](https://www.mixamo.com/#/).

+The skybox is provided by [rpgwhitelock](https://github.com/rpgwhitelock/).
+The repository may be found [here](https://github.com/rpgwhitelock/AllSkyFree_Godot).

 ## Audio
 [jump.wav](Audio/Sounds/jump.wav) is provided by [MATRIXXX_](https://freesound.org/people/MATRIXXX_/) at FreeSound.
 The submission may be found [here](https://freesound.org/people/MATRIXXX_/sounds/458258/).